Coco0304/Coco0304.github.io/_posts/2022-11-04-attention.md

 tag: Tutorial
 ---

-This post summarizes the historical milestones and evolution of the Attention and Transformer, which is one of the most important state-of-the-art machine learning model.
+This post summarizes the historical milestones and evolution of the Attention and Transformer, which is one of the most important state-of-the-art machine learning models.
 It's also a review material of the Deep Learning for Data Science lecture given by the professor Ziwei Liu.

 # Recurrent Neural Networks